tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 .. **TODO** suitable for what

 - **Dimensional**: Signal power is represented as a multidimensional function of frequency and time; arbitrary signal shapes can be defined in time and the frequency spectrum.
 Simulates attenuation and SNIR.
-Suitable for simulating interference of signals with partially overlapping spectrums, and cross-technology interference (**TODO** see also Coexistence).
+Suitable for simulating interference of signals with partially overlapping spectrums, and cross-technology interference (see also :doc:`/showcases/wireless/coexistence/doc/index`).

 ..
 In addition to simulating attenuation and SNIR